anouarjlidi/AgateApps/docs/deploy.md

 A `post-receive` script has been set up on the production server, inside a bare repo that mirrors this actual repository.

+You can see it in this file: [git_deploy_pre-receive_hook.bash](../_dev_files/git_deploy_pre-receive_hook.bash).

-This script is based on [this Gist by Pierstoval] (https://gist.github.com/Pierstoval/27e8f309034fa0ababa1) and you should see it to know how it works and what it does (but basically it checkouts a release tag into a new branch and switches to this branch).
+This script is based on [this Gist](https://gist.github.com/Pierstoval/27e8f309034fa0ababa1) and you should check it to know how it works and what it does (but basically it checkouts a release tag into a new branch and switches to this branch, and then run some scripts).

-The script for this repo's deployment executes only 2 scripts to deploy:

-* `composer install`
-* `php bin/console doctrine:schema:update --force --complete --dump-sql --env=prod`

 As Composer is set up in [composer.json](../composer.json) automatically in the `post-install-cmd` script to clear the cache, install npm dependencies and dump